Port Forwarding

 Annotated port controls in the UI

-The sharing level is limited by the maximum level enforced in the template settings in enterprise deployments, and not restricted in OSS deployments.
+The sharing level is limited by the maximum level enforced in the template settings in licensed deployments, and not restricted in OSS deployments.

 This can also be used to change the sharing level of port-based coder_apps by entering their port number in the sharable ports UI.
 The share attribute on coder_app resource uses a different method of authentication and is not impacted by the template's maximum sharing level, nor the level of a shared port that points to the app.